 Tamar has worked in an inbound and outbound sales capacity.
-Her strength lies in converting the inbound lead, and she's a killer closer.
+Her strength lies in converting the inbound lead, and to that point, she's a killer closer.
 She has worked with all types of clients across the globe: nonprofits, government agencies, Fortune 100, B2B, B2C, insurance services, marketing software, media agencies, and many more.
 Tamar's focus is on creative solutions, but more importantly, client relations and account management.
 She puts a strong focus on the client and takes pride in how effective her real time communications have translated into customer loyalty and repeat business.

 In May 2012, she gave birth to her daughter, 16 minutes before midnight on a Friday night.
 On Saturday night, from her hospital bed, she closed a 6 figure deal.
 Mind you, this happened all on Mother's Day Weekend.
 Can she do the same for you?

-As an early adopter, Tamar discovered social media in the early 90s and was deeply immersed in the space before most even recognized its existence and potential.
+Regarding marketing, as an early adopter, Tamar discovered social media in the early 90s and was deeply immersed in the space before most even recognized its existence and potential.
 As social media became more mainstream, Tamar was one of the first digital marketing strategists offering social media and content marketing services and helped put many small companies on the map.
 Among other digital marketing disciplines, she is familiar with search engine optimization, pay per click marketing, public relations, retargeting/remarketing, email marketing, affiliate marketing, and link building.
 However, she normally brings in the right people who are experts in their fields to actually execute, because while Tamar is good at a lot of things, she knows they're better at it!

 Tamar builds her own computers and maintains a Linux server in her upstairs closet.
 As such, systems administration and tech tinkering has always been not too far from her fingertips, and she has operated as a sysadmin at several companies.
 She focuses these days on server installations and migrations with WordPress and ensuring that code stays up to date, but occasionally wishes to tackle other tough tech tasks.